NVIDIA/TensorRT-LLM/docs/source/advanced/gpt-attention.md

 _The masked MHA kernel has a special version that distributes the work across multiple CUDA thread-blocks on the GPU for cases where the GPU occupancy is low.
-That mode called multi-block can be enabled using the `multi_block_mode` flag.
+That mode called multi-block can be enabled using the `multi_block_mode` flag during runtime.
 Users are recommended to test that mode in scenarios where both the batch size and the number of heads in the model are relatively small.
 The exact definition of small in that context will depend on the model of the GPU and is hard to predict but to provide with a rule of thumb, it is worth testing that